suzaku/shonenjump/README.md

 ## Linux

+### Arch Linux

+Arch Linux user can build/install from the [AUR](https://aur.archlinux.org/packages/shonenjump/).

+### Other distros

+Users of other distros can follow these steps:

 1. [Download](https://github.com/suzaku/shonenjump/releases) the shonenjump binary for your platform, place it in a directory in your `$PATH`.
-1. [Download](https://github.com/suzaku/shonenjump/blob/master/scripts/) the setup script for your shell and include it in your shell profile.
+2. [Download](https://github.com/suzaku/shonenjump/blob/master/scripts/) the setup script for your shell and include it in your shell profile.

    For example, if you are using `zsh`, you can do the following: